|

 On a recent trip I visited the Eskisehir Museum of Independence.
 Housed in an early example of Turkish first national architecture built in 1915, the museum celebrates Atatürk and the Turkish Republic through hundreds of photos, paintings and collages.
 It includes displays of events such as the battles of Gallipoli, Sakarya and Dumlupınar, models of Turkish WWI warships and more than 50 portraits of the man himself.
 Visitors can watch an Atatürk documentary if they have the time.
 The house was originally the Mestanoğlu Halil Mansion and was chosen because İsmet İnönü, commander of the Turkish troops during the First Battle of İnönü in 1921, stayed here.

-Display in Museum of Independence, Eskisehir
+Display in Eskisehir Museum of Independence,

 However for me the most interesting part of the display was the “War of Independence with Cartoons” section.
 Humorous magazines published between 1919 and 1923 were on display, showing the Allies occupying Istanbul, the Ottoman Government of Ahmet Tevfik Pasha, and people and corporations opposing the War of Independence.